Post-hurricane dangers: What to know before returning home

 Hurricane Matthew's path of destruction

-A home is flooded in Nichols, South Carolina, on Monday, October 10.
+Rescue teams navigate floodwaters in Lumberton, North Carolina, on Monday, October 10.
 Hurricane Matthew caused flooding and damage in several U.S. states after slamming island nations in the Caribbean.

 Hurricane Matthew's path of destruction